melissaimai/p3-client/README.md

 * Orders list
 * Sold tag in unavaible products, with disabled option to buy again

+## Testing interactively
+* When testing interactively, use a card number as 4242 4242 4242 4242.

 ## 💻 Technologies - MERN stack

 This is a Full-stack application using the MERN stack